greenm01/vb4x/docs/ec4x_specs.md

 ## XY\.2 Population Growth

-Colonists are hard at work making babies of the House, and the population growth rate under normal conditions is 1% per month (turn), up to the max allowed PU for that planet.
+Colonists are hard at work making babies for the House, and the population growth rate under normal conditions is 1% per month (turn), up to the max allowed PU for that planet.

 ## XY.3 Colonization